custom-components/pyscript/README.md

 Python trigger test based on the event data that runs the Python function if true.

 Pyscript implements a Python interpreter using the ast parser output, in a fully async manner.
-That allows several of the "magic" features to be implemented in a seamless Pythonesque manner, such as binding of variables to states and functions to services.
+That allows several of the "magic" features to be implemented in a seamless Pythonic manner, such as binding of variables to states and functions to services.
 Pyscript supports imports, although the valid import list is restricted for security reasons.
 Pyscript does not (yet) support some language features like declaring new objects, `try/except`, generators and some syntax like `with` and